For rising stars on the international business stage

 Doing so got me thinking about accents - not in the movies but in business.

-Our voice is as unique to us as our fingerprints and our accent integral to our social identity.
+Your voice is as unique as your fingerprints and your accent integral to your social identity.

 One of the many things I love about voice is the diversity and richness of accents.

-In this recording I read the passage aloud in my accent - Standard British English.
-An actor might use this recording to practice if they wanted to mimic my accent for a role.
-Likewise, non-native English speakers might use it to practice pronouncing English sounds they find difficult.
+In this recording I read the passage aloud in my 'standard' English accent.
+An actor might use it help them mimic my accent for a role but it's equally useful for dialect researchers and anyone wanting to practice English speech sounds they find difficult.

-Susan Room is an International Coaching Federation (ICF) Professional Certified Coach (PCC).
-She’s one of the rare few qualified to provide voice and executive coaching.
+Susan Room is a former C-suite leader, turned International Coaching Federation (ICF) Professional Certified Coach (PCC) and holds a degree in Voice Studies from the Royal Central School of Speech and Drama.
+She’s one of the rare few qualified to provide business voice coaching.
 Her unique approach sees her help others feel, look and sound confident – improving performance and happiness at work.

-Susan offers virtual group programmes, which include exploring speech habits and vocal confidence - valuable to those at every career stage.
-She also works with corporate leaders and high potential executives on a 1-2-1 basis, weaving accent coaching into her work with non-native English speakers if helpful.
+Susan works virtually and in-person, helping clients at every career stage explore their speech habits and improve their mental, physical and vocal confidence.
+She also works 1-2-1 with corporate leaders and high potential executives, weaving accent coaching into her work with non-native English speakers if helpful.

 *Comma gets a cure: A diagnostic passage for accent study is copyright © 2000 Douglas N. Honorof, Jill McCullough & Barbara Somerville.
 All rights reserved.